silvainfm/TPaper/README.md

 ## Background
 * Language models (LMs) like BERT, GPT-3, etc have grown enormously in size in recent years, achieving high performance on NLP benchmarks.
+* Key innovations enabling growth include Transformer architectures, pretraining objectives like masked language modeling, and web-scale training data.
+* For example, models have gone from millions of parameters (BERT) to hundreds of billions (GPT-3) to over a trillion (Switch-C).
-* But bigger models require more compute, data, and have risks like encoding biases.
+* But bigger models require more compute, data, fine-tuning, and have risks like environmental costs, financial costs, and encoding biases

 ## Problem
 * Ever larger LMs incur high environmental and financial costs that limit access.